How to create e-learning courses

 Easygenerator offers a convenient Learning Objective Maker as a standard feature of its course authoring software.
 The Learning Objective Maker helps course authors define specific learning objectives, so they can create better clearer courses.

-This blog post tells you even more about the importance of learning objectives and how to use them even more effectively.
+One of our blog post tells you even more about the importance of learning objectives and how to use them even more effectively.

 Create assessments before writing content